AndreaPrestia/Felis/README.md

 **messages/error**

 This endpoint informs Felis when a subscriber encounters errors while consuming a message.
 It is used to keep track of the operations (ACK).
-If no retry policy is provided the message is not requeued but only logged in Felis.
+If no retry policy is provided in the topic attribute, by the subscriber, the message is not requeued but goes in the dead letter storage.

 ```
 curl -X 'POST' \